Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/Sprint A/us_g004/readme.md

 ### 4.3.
 Tests

-Tests were made inside the GitHub Actions, and the results were displayed in the Actions tab.
+Tests were made inside the GitHub Repository, on the "Actions" tab, and the results were displayed in the same tab.

 ## 5. Implementation